 I think with the Superjacket, acquisition we’ve now rebranded to Thrill One Media which provided that ample cash flow to invest in our sports properties.
 Now we’re actually out shopping shows in programming attached to our IP, so like Nitro related shows, like Unscripted skate programming.

 We’re putting that through the development process on the production side.
 And now we’re out in market actually trying to sell those shows, which I think will pay dividends.
 You think about growing the brand, and the athletes on the other side, I mean, it’s not too dissimilar to what any sport is doing.

 The Formula Ones they went out and did Drive to Survive and you see what that did for their business here in the US.
 UFC did Ultimate Fighter for a number of years.
 And I think it just came back on ESPN as well.
 That was huge and instrumental to its growth.
 NFL has Hard Knocks, WWE has a bunch of shows.
 It’s pretty native to sports but it’s even more native to action sports.

 When you think about Travis, and Rob and even Ryan Sheckler, how they grew their profiles, it was all through original unscripted programming on MTV and these other platforms.
 That’s very natural and native to us.
 So now we actually have a full scale production company in house that can go and produce and shop all that potential content across our portfolio of brands and IP.
 We thought it was massively synergistic and strategic for us.
 I think that proved itself out over the last 12 to 18 months.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Costa Mesa, California using the map below!